NVIDIA/GenerativeAIExamples/experimental/multimodal_assistant/README.md

 6. Go to the folder with this code and then run the example using streamlit
 ```
-cd GenerativeAIExamples/experimental/multimodal_assistant && streamlit run Multimodal_Assistant.py
+cd GenerativeAIExamples/experimental/multimodal_assistant && taipy run app.py
 ```

-8. Finally to test the deployed example, goto the URL `http://<host_ip>:8501` in a web browser.
+8. Finally to test the deployed example, goto the URL `http://<host_ip>:5000` in a web browser.
 Click on `browse files` and select your knowledge source.
 After selecting click on `Upload!` button to complete the ingestion process.

 9. You are all set now!
 Try out queries pertinent to the knowledge base using text from the UI.